Joerg Isebrand - Cover

 Chapter 3: Joerg Isebrand Becomes a Landsknecht and Fights the Danish

 Historical Sex Story: Chapter 3: Joerg Isebrand Becomes a Landsknecht and Fights the Danish - In the year 1500, a boy, Joerg Isebrand, is born into a peasant family in Northern Germany.
 Banished from the land of his birth at age sixteen, young Joerg soon finds himself a landsknecht, a soldier for hire.
 The story follows the next fourteen years of his life, as he rallies his siblings and fights in the wars of the 16th century.
 He dallies with many women and girls, but it is an unlikely bride who finally wins his heart.
+Chapters 3 and 7 were adapted to the new SOL rules.

 They took an eastward road from Elmenhørn, marching at a moderate pace.
-Joerg was happy with that; his legs hurt from last night's march.
-He tried to get to know his companions.
+Jœrg was happy with that; his legs hurt from the last night’s march.
+He also tried to get to know his companions.
 There were twenty-two of them, once they picked up another dozen men at a different inn.
 They marched until late afternoon.
 There was no village on the way where they could spend the night, and they asked for quarter at a large farm.
 The farmer and his armed knechte made them leave, however.
 They ended up sleeping in a small copse of wood by the road, and they placed sentries on each side of their camp.
-Joerg soon found out that Gernot was a cautious leader who planned to retire one day with his life's winnings.
+Jœrg soon found out that Gernot was a cautious leader who planned to retire one day with his life’s winnings.

 The next day, they marched further east, again through empty land.
 They were able to shoot a doe with a crossbow bolt, and they were all looking forward to a dinner of venison.
 When evening approached, they came across a small farm, the house almost invisible behind a stand of chestnut trees.
 Dark clouds had appeared in the sky, and they walked towards that farmhouse, in the hope of finding shelter against the threatening storm.

 On their third day, they reached Lubeck in the evening.
-Joerg was awed by the sheer size of the city and its magnificent buildings.
+Jœrg was awed by the sheer size of the city and its magnificent buildings.
 He had never seen that many people, and he was amazed at their rich clothing.
 He also noticed that men and women were often portly, something the hard working peasants of the marshes never attained.
-They marched through the city to the city hall, a richly decorated building that reflected the wealth and power of the Hanse, for Lubeck was part of that powerful alliance of trading cities.
+They marched through the streets to the city hall, a richly decorated building that reflected the wealth and power of the Hanse, for Lubeck was part of that powerful alliance of trading cities.

-Gernot of Brederode conferred briefly with the captain of the City's guard who welcomed them and had them shown to their quarters.
+Gernot of Brederode conferred briefly with the captain of the City’s guard who welcomed them and had them shown to their quarters.
 Here, they met the other mercenaries who had already joined the ranks.
-There were one thousand armed men present, with scores of auxiliaries, like blacksmiths, traders, whores, and beggars who would do whatever chores were asked of them.
+There were one thousand armed men present, with scores of auxiliaries, such as blacksmiths, traders, whores, and beggars who would do whatever chores were asked of them.

 The source of this story is Storiesonline